-7. ACGME Website

-- a.
-The ACGME will provide, and periodically update, information relating to the disaster on its website (www.ACGME.org). - b.
-Communication with ACGME from Disaster Affected Institutions/Programs - On its website, the ACGME will provide phone numbers and email addresses for emergency and other communication with the ACGME from disaster affected institutions and programs. - 2) In general, Designated Institutional Officials should call or email the Institutional Review Committee Executive Director with information and/or request for information. - 3) Program directors should call or email the appropriate Review Committee Executive Director with information and/or request for information. - 4) Trainees should call or email the appropriate Review Committee Executive Director with information and/or request for information. - 5) On its website, the ACGME will provide instructions for changing trainee email information on the ACGME Web Accreditation Data System.

-8. Institutions Offering to Accept Transfers
+- 2) In general, Designated Institutional Officials should call or email the Institutional Review Committee Executive Director with information and/or request for information. - 3) Program directors should call or email the appropriate Review Committee Executive Director with information and/or request for information. - 4) Trainees should call or email the appropriate Review Committee Executive Director with information and/or request for information. - 5) On its website, the ACGME will provide instructions for changing trainee email information on the ACGME Web Accreditation Data System. - 8.
+Institutions Offering to Accept Transfers - a.

-- a.
 Institutions offering to accept temporary or permanent transfers from programs affected by a disaster must complete a form found on the ACGME website.
 Upon request, the ACGME will give information from the form to affected programs and trainees.
 Subject to authorization by an offering institution, the ACGME will post information from the form on its website. - b.
 The ACGME will expedite the processing of requests for increases in trainee complement from non-disaster affected programs to accommodate trainee transfers from disaster affected programs.
-The Residency Review Committees will expeditiously review applications and make and communicate decisions.

-9. Changes in Participating Sites and Trainee Complement

-- a.
-The ACGME will establish a fast-track process for reviewing (and approving or not approving) submissions by programs relating to program changes to address disaster effects, including, without limitation: - 1) The addition or deletion of a participating site, - 2) Change in the format of the educational program, and - 3) Change in the approved trainee complement.

-10. Temporary Trainee Transfer
+The Residency Review Committees will expeditiously review applications and make and communicate decisions. - 9.
+Changes in Participating Sites and Trainee Complement - a.
+The ACGME will establish a fast-track process for reviewing (and approving or not approving) submissions by programs relating to program changes to address disaster effects, including, without limitation: - 1) The addition or deletion of a participating site, - 2) Change in the format of the educational program, and - 3) Change in the approved trainee complement. - 10.
+Temporary Trainee Transfer - a.

-- a.
 At the outset of a temporary trainee transfer, a program must inform each transferred trainee of the minimum duration and the estimated actual duration of their temporary transfer and continue to keep each trainee informed of such durations. - b.
-If and when a program decides that a temporary transfer will continue to and/or through the end of a residency year, it must so inform each such transferred trainee.

-11. Site Visits
+If a program decides that a temporary transfer will continue to and/or through the end of a residency year, the transferred trainee must be informed. - 11.
+Site Visits - a.

-- a.
 Once information concerning a disaster-affected program's condition is received, the ACGME may determine that one or more site visits is required. - b.
 Prior to the visits, the designated institutional official(s) will receive notification of the information that will be required. - c.
 This information, as well as information received by the ACGME during these site visits, may be used for accreditation purposes. - d.
-Site visits that were scheduled prior to a disaster may be postponed.

-12. ACGME Policies and Procedures to be followed during a Local Extreme Emergent Situation
+Site visits that were scheduled prior to a disaster may be postponed. - 12.
+ACGME Policies and Procedures to be followed during a Local Extreme Emergent Situation